Masa Saito: All Japan Pro Wrestling (1985)

-Return to NJPW (1987–1999)
+Return to NJPW (1987–1997)

 In 1987, Saito returned to New Japan Pro-Wrestling, where he became involved in a feud with Antonio Inoki.
 On June 12, Saito faced Inoki in the finals of the IWGP League 1987 to determine the first ever IWGP Heavyweight Champion, which Inoki won.
 To settle the feud, the two competed in an Island Death match on October 4, 1987.
 They were placed on Ganryujima Island and wrestled a match that lasted two hours and spread across the island.
 Ultimately, Inoki was victorious, defeating Saito by technical knockout.
 The following year, after leaving All Japan Pro Wrestling to return to New Japan Pro-Wrestling, Saito won his first IWGP Tag Team Championship while teaming with Riki Choshu.
 He followed this with a second victory the following year, this time with Shinya Hashimoto.

-On February 14, 1999, Saito wrestled his last match, which was a loss to Scott Norton.

-World Championship Wrestling (1990–1996)
+World Championship Wrestling (1990–1991, 1995–1996)

 Saito had a couple short stints in World Championship Wrestling (WCW).
 His first came in 1990, which saw him team with The Great Muta for the Pat O'Connor Memorial Tag Team Tournament at Starrcade '90: Collision Course, which they lost to The Steiner Brothers in the finals.

 It wouldn't be until five years later that Saito briefly returned, which included an appearance at Starrcade '95.
 Wrestling as part of a series of matches between New Japan Pro-Wrestling and World Championship Wrestling, Saito lost his match to WCW representative Johnny B. Badd by disqualification.
 His last match for the company aired on May 18, 1996, on WCW Pro, teaming with Masahiro Chono, wrestling Harlem Heat to a double disqualification.

+Last Match NJPW (1999)

+On February 14, 1999, Saito wrestled his last match, which was a loss to Scott Norton.